Jacob Adler: New York

-In 1919–1920, Adler, despite his own socialist politics, found himself in a labor dispute with the Hebrew Actors' Union; he played that season in London rather than New York.
-A stroke in 1920 while vacationing in upstate New York nearly ended his acting career, although he continued to appear occasionally, usually as part of a benefit performance for himself, often playing Act I of The Yiddish King Lear: the title character remains seated throughout the entire act.
-In 1924, he was well enough to perform in the title role of a revival of Gordin's The Stranger, inspired by Tennyson's "Enoch Arden": the character is "a sick and broken man", so the Adler was able to integrate his own physical weakness into the portrayal.
-However, March 31, 1926, he collapsed suddenly, dying almost instantly.
+In 1919–1920, despite his own socialist politics, Adler found himself in a labor dispute with the Hebrew Actors' Union and played that season in London rather than New York.
+A stroke in 1920 while vacationing in upstate New York nearly ended his acting career, although he continued to appear occasionally, usually as part of a benefit performance for himself, often playing Act I of The Yiddish King Lear as the title character remains seated throughout the entire act.
+Nearing the end of his life in 1924, Adler managed to perform the title role in a revival of Gordin's The Stranger, inspired by Tennyson's "Enoch Arden": because the character is "a sick and broken man," he was able to integrate his own physical weakness into the portrayal.
+However on March 31, 1926, Jacob Adler collapsed suddenly, dying almost instantly.